 Schools may receive an allegation relating to an incident that happened when an individual or organisation was using their school premises for the purposes of running activities for children (for example community groups, sports associations, or service providers that run extracurricular activities).
-As with any safeguarding allegation, schools will follow their safeguarding policies and procedures, including informing the LADO.
-(KCSiE, 2023/24.
-Organisations or individuals using school premises)
+As with any safeguarding allegation, schools will follow their safeguarding policies and procedures, including informing the LADO and in compliance with Keeping Children Safe in Education 2024.